minalaz/DemoQA_Cypress_TestAutomation/README.md

 ## Overview

-This repository contains automated tests for the DemoQA website using the Cypress framework in JavaScript.
+This repository contains automated tests for the [DemoQA](https://demoqa.com/) website, using the Cypress framework in JavaScript.
 The tests cover both UI and API testing scenarios.
-For UI testing, various functionalities of the [DemoQA](https://demoqa.com/) website, such as WebTables, Practice Form, and Progres Bar, were automated.
+For UI testing, various functionalities of the DemoQA website, such as WebTables, Practice Form, and Progres Bar, were automated.
 Additionally, API testing was performed on the BookStore API, including Login, Registration, and managing books on user profiles.

 ## UI Testing